101digital/react-native-register-component/README.md

 ### CustomerInvokeComponent

-Open a web-view to cutomer can add help details

-- Props, styles and component can be found [here](./src/components/customer-invoke/types.ts)
+- Props, styles and component can be found [here](./src/components/otp-verification/types.ts)

 - Example